PamNawi/YellowQuartz/content/Projects/Aexia/_Introduction.md

 I worked from July 2022 until February 2024 on [Aexia](https://store.steampowered.com/app/2480260/Aexia/) which is a platform for creating, sharing and play playing VR role-playing games.
 I worked originally as a programmer, but I worked also as a scrum master, product owner and later on 2023 I worked as a level designer.

-As a level designer made three subprojects:
+As a level designer participated on three subprojects:

 - [[Beautiful Corners]]
 - [[Black Skull]]